 That’s why knowledgeable deer managers rely on protein feed.
 A number of manufacturers make deer-specific pellets that work in both automatic and gravity-fed wild game feeders.
 It’s high in protein, 16 percent or more, and offers other vital nutrients that help grow bigger antlers and healthier fawns.
 Other pelleted feed can be an adequate substitute if deer pellets aren’t available, but make sure it contains at least 16 percent protein.

 No matter what you use, don’t pour it on the ground.
-That not only feeds whitetails, it keeps your local raccoon, squirrel, and crow populations fat and happy, costing you lots of money.
+That not only feeds whitetails, but it also keeps your local raccoon, squirrel, and crow populations fat and happy, costing you lots of money.
 Dropping pellets or corn on the ground can lead to disease, as well.
 When corn or feed gets wet, it can get mold, which, in turn, can harbor disease.
 Besides, deer tend to ignore soggy pellets.

 That’s why dedicated deer managers rely on professional feeders.
 Some are gravity-fed, providing a constant supply of pellets or corn.
 The feed falls from the hopper through the tubes and is constantly replenished.
 Even better, the tubes are far enough off the ground that they can’t be raided by raccoons or pigs, which can put a sizeable dent in any feed budget.

 An automatic deer feeder also called a timed feeder, spreads corn or pellets at intervals set by the user.
 They can be programmed to start whenever you want and for as many times a day as you like.
 They can even be set to run for a specific amount of time.
 How often or how long you run your feeder depends on a variety of factors including your total deer population and your long-term goals.